 As an initiative of the Office of Diversity and Inclusion, the Aspiring Physicians & Research Scientists Conference is a two-and-a-half day enhancement program to empower, inspire, and engage undergraduate students from HBCUs, HACUs, and colleges/universities in Northeast Ohio.
 It is designed to increase representation of American Indian, Black/African American, Hispanic/Latino, and Native Hawaiian/Pacific Islander physicians, research scientists, physician investigators and physician leaders.

-The 8th Annual Aspiring Physicians and Research Scientists Conference (APRSC) is scheduled to take place on Wednesday, May 24th, Thursday, May 25th and Friday, May 26th, 2017 at Cleveland Clinic.
+The next Aspiring Physicians and Research Scientists Conference (APRSC) is scheduled to take place on Wednesday, May 23 - Friday, May 25, 2018 Friday at Cleveland Clinic.

 Clinic Solutions - Mini Case Competition

 Clinic Solutions is a think tank session for undergraduate and graduate/professional students.
 It is designed to foster innovation and exchange information on challenges and opportunities in healthcare that specifically impacts Cleveland Clinic.